 Teachers of Religion at St Kieran's School engage in ongoing Professional Learning that focuses both on the Religious Life of the School and the teaching of Religion in the Classroom.
-At our three weekly RE Collaborative Meetings, teachers look at the RE Data and then focus on practices to enhance student learning in this area.
+At our RE Collaborative Meetings, teachers look at the RE Data and then focus on practices to enhance student learning in this area.

-In 2015, staff undertook PD on Meditation to reinfuse it into the school.
-At the beginning of this year several staff have begun their journey in the Catching Fire Program which will be ongoing for the next few years.
-In 2016 the APRE and her team have focused on developing the charism of St Kieran's through telling the story to the community via digital representation, iconography and a prayer garden.
-Our Catholic identity will be further developed in 2017 as we will participate in the Leuven Project.
+In 2021, staff undertook PD on Autopraxix, Actions not worlds to reinfuse it into the school.
+In 2021 the APRE and her team have focused on developing the charism of St Kieran's through telling the story to the community via Cornerstones, and iconography which includes a statue of st Kierana.

-- Professional learning record for Pupil Free Days - PD undertaken see copy of sign in book and photos - Photos of iconography developed e.g. mosaic of St Kieran, House Logos
+- Professional learning record for Pupil Free Days - PD undertaken see copy of sign in book and photos - Photos of iconography developed e.g. Cornerstones, Statue of St Kieran